-Both can be used for coffee production, but the tendency is that only lower grade Arabica beans are found in commercial brands, as well as Robusta.
+Both can be used for coffee production, but the tendency is that commercial brands include only lower grade Arabica beans, as well as Robusta.

 As you’ll see below, cost is vital throughout the commercial coffee production process.
-Using beans that are cheap to produce therefore makes sense.
+Therefore using beans with a lower production cost makes a lot of sense.

 The unique thing about how these are used for specialty coffee is that the brands put effort into knowing exactly where the bean comes from.

-They also let consumers know these details by placing it on packaging.
-This is a selling factor since coffee connoisseurs often fall in love with a certain type and would want to keep on buying it.
+They also make sure to inform the consumers placing these details very clearly on packaging.
+As you can well imagine, this is a selling factor since coffee connoisseurs often fall in love with a certain type and would want to keep on buying it.

-For specialty coffee brands it’s vital to be able to show exactly where a bean was grown.
-This relates to:
+For specialty coffee brands it’s vital to be able to show exactly where a bean was grown, and this relates to:

 Does it make a difference?
 Of course it does!

-As with many food products, coffee beans’ flavors will be influenced by the soil they’re cultivated in.
-If you find a specialty coffee with certain tones, you’ll probably want to get your hands on it again.
+As with many food products, the soil is a major factor that determines coffee beans’ flavors.
+So, if you find a specialty coffee with certain tones, you’ll probably want to get your hands on it again.

-Through this very detailed process you can enhance certain flavors, ensure quality plants and so satisfy customers with particular palates.
+Through this very detailed process you can enhance certain flavors, ensure quality plants and in other words satisfy customers with particular palates.

 Is this necessarily a bad thing?
-No. For many coffee drinkers this is their preferred taste.
+No because for many coffee drinkers this is their preferred taste.
 It’s all about what you prioritize.

 If you haven’t tried specialty coffee yet, this is one reason to at least give it a try.
 The flavors are vastly different purely because of where the beans come from.

-The farm your beans are grown on is only the start of the process, however.
+The farm that grows the beans is only the start of the process, however.

-Not so with specialty coffee.
-The unique methods that farmers implement are all focused on getting only quality beans into the production process:
+Not so with specialty coffee since the unique methods that farmers implement are all focused on getting only quality beans into the production process: